← research

 The Sirius B Signal

 We downloaded the raw Chandra X-ray data on Sirius B and analyzed it ourselves.
 A white dwarf producing X-rays via thermal emission should produce perfectly random photon arrival times.
-The photons are not random.
-Something is grouping them — and the grouping turns on and off mid-observation.
+The photons are not random — there’s a real 31.22 Hz periodicity in them.
+For a while this looked like it might be something.
+It isn’t.
+It’s the telescope, not the star.

 Source: Chandra ObsID 1421, HRC-S/LETG, 22 ks, October 28 1999